 allow students to demonstrate their knowledge and understanding;

 motivate students by providing an opportunity to review and consolidate what they have learned;

 inform students about their strengths and weaknesses so that they can improve their performance.

-For teachers, we provide detailed feedback on their students’ results for the end of topic and end of unit tests.
-This allows teachers to identify strengths and weaknesses which can help to support the teaching and learning process.
+For teachers and lecturers, we provide detailed feedback on their students’ results for the end of topic and end of section tests.
+This allows staff to identify strengths and weaknesses which can help to support the teaching and learning process.